PresleyHank/nvtool/README.md

 # NVTool

-> 基于 FFMpeg 的 NVENC 视频压制工具

-使用前请确保显卡支持 NVENC 编码器且 FFMpeg 与 MediaInfo 已正确安装，如未安装建议使用 windows 包管理工具 [scoop](https://scoop.sh)来安装:
+> NVENC video encoding tool based on FFMpeg

+Make sure that the graphics card supports NVENC encoders and that FFMpeg and MediaInfo are properly installed before using it.
+If not, we recommend using the windows package management tool [scoop](https://scoop.sh) to install it:

 #### Install requirements